isaaceliape/portfolio/isaac_eliape_cv.md

 • Develop newsletters for a airline company and supermarket.

 Key Technology used:
-Javascript, JQuery, HTML5, CSS3, and Ajax.
+Javascript, JQuery, HTML5, XHTML CSS3, CSS, and Ajax.

 **FrontEnd Developer at Banana Groove Studios**
 2011 to 2013 (1 year and 7 months)
-I had the responsibility of developing websites and newsletters from start to finish for many clients from different sectors.
+Banana Groove is a technology and creative production studio, focused in create interactive experiences.

 Key Projects:
 •The main project I worked on was a social network for the employees of a large bank.

 As Frontend Developer I am responsible for:
+• I had the responsibility of developing websites and newsletters from start to finish for many clients from different sectors.
 • Implementing all the front end code.
+• Implementing key features.
+• Debugging and Problem solving.

 Key Technology used:
-Javascript, HTML5, CSS3, Jquery, PHP and Codeigniter.
+Javascript, HTML5, CSS3, SASS, Jquery, PHP and Codeigniter.

 ### Education
  - ##### SENAC Graduation